ErikSchierboom/requirejstutorial/README.md

 In this example, we'll ignore the configuration options.
 To run our application, we could put the application logic in our `main.js` file, but the whole purpose of RequireJS is to use modules so let's use that.

 By convention, most main files load a module named `'app'`, which contains the application logic.
-The main file is nothing more than an entry point.
+Our main file is nothing more than an entry point.
 Applying this to our example results in the following main file:

 ```javascript
 requirejs(['app']); // Load the 'app' module